munificent/craftinginterpreters/book/closures.md

 2. We need to be able to capture variables that have already left the stack.

-Fortunately, we're in the middle of adding upvalues to the VM, and upvalues are explicitly designed for solving the second problem.
+Fortunately, we're in the middle of adding upvalues to the VM, and upvalues are explicitly designed for tracking variables that have escaped the stack.
 So, in a clever bit of self-reference, we can use upvalues to allow upvalues to capture variables declared outside of the immediately surrounding function.

-The solution is to allow an upvalue to capture either a local variable or *another upvalue* in the enclosing function.
-If a deeply nested function references a local variable declared several hops away, we'll thread it through each of the intermediate functions by having each one capture it to an upvalue for the next function to grab it.
+The solution is to allow a closure to capture either a local variable or *an existing upvalue* in the enclosing function.
+If a deeply nested function references a local variable declared several hops away, we'll thread it through all of the intermediate functions by having each function capture an upvalue for the next function to grab.

+<img src="image/closures/linked-upvalues.png" alt="An upvalue in inner() points to an unvalue in middle(), which points to a local variable in outer()."/>

-In the above example, `middle()` captures the local variable `x` in the enclosing function `outer()` and stores it in its own upvalue.
+In the above example, `middle()` captures the local variable `x` in the immediately enclosing function `outer()` and stores it in its own upvalue.
 It does this even though `middle()` itself doesn't reference `x`.
-Then, when the declaration of `inner()` executes, its closure grabs the upvalue from `middle()` that captured `x`.
+Then, when the declaration of `inner()` executes, its closure grabs the *upvalue* from `middle()` that captured `x`.
 A function only ever captures -- either a local or upvalue -- from the immediately surrounding function, which is guaranteed to still be around at the point that the inner function declaration executes.

-<img src="image/closures/linked-upvalues.png" alt="An upvalue in inner() points to an unvalue in middle(), which points to a local variable in outer()."/>

 In order to implement this, `resolveUpvalue()` becomes recursive: